-BBC Worldwide, the commercial arm of the BBC, announced Tuesday it had agreed to sell the guide business, Lonely Planet, for 51.5 million pounds ($77.8 million) to U.S.-based NC2 Media — an 80 million pound loss that drew criticism for wasting public money during an economic downturn.
+LONDON (AP) -- BBC Worldwide, the commercial arm of the BBC, says it has agreed to sell its travel guide business, Lonely Planet, for 51.5 million pounds ($77.8 million) to U.S.-based NC2 Media.

-The Melbourne, Australia-based Lonely Planet has been hit hard by a surging Australian currency, consolidation in the publishing industry and the economic crisis, which reduced leisure travel.
+Lonely Planet has printed approximately 120 million books in 11 different languages.
+However, the company's performance has been hit by the consolidation of the publishing industry and the economic crisis, which hurt travel.

 - Lonely Planet